-Many businesses are asking employees to work from home during the Covid-19 outbreak.
+Many businesses have shifted to a work-from-home model in 2020.
 If you’re logging in remotely, here’s some advice to make sure you stay productive.

 Working from home can be a little tricky.
 There are seemingly endless distractions and it can be difficult to put yourself in a productive state of mind in the room you usually unwind in.
 If your workplace has asked you to work from home in the wake of the coronavirus outbreak, we’ve got some tips to help make sure you still use your time productively.